refresh-bio/MKMC/README.md

 MKMC is a software utilizing KMC to count k-mers in each of the predefined input samples.
-Then it combines multiple KMC databases into one single file binary .kmcdb file and, optionally, a text matrix.
+Then it combines multiple KMC databases into one single matrix, which optionally is saved into binary .kmcdb file and a text file.
-The latter file is a matrix with k-mers as rows and samples as columns.
+The latter file contains k-mers as rows and samples as columns.
 The values are counts of k-mers in samples.
 FASTA output files, containg k-mers sequences only, are also supported.

+The matrix may be utilized to compute many of statistics (normalization, correlation, differential k-mers analysis, cross-validation, entropy, UMAP, PCA).

-### Building
+## Building
 The easiest way to get the program is to download the most recent version from the [**release page**](https://github.com/refresh-bio/MKMC/releases).

 To build own binary clone the repository with the command: